 Founded on 5 July 1994 by Jeff Bezos, Amazon is the world ‘s largest eCommerce and cloud computing company.
 Throughout the years, Amazon has spanned several countries and penetrated a multitude of domains that symbolized its existence and helped the company dominate in key functional areas such as online shopping, web hosting, content delivery, etc.

 Jeff, however, has always known for revolutionizing the company that it would be easier the lives of people connected with amazon services.

-Since the world is coming closer digitally and every second, a couple of users are joining the web, the video market has risen significantly in the global marketing graphs, and many business pundits are holding their stakes to bet on the overwhelming demand for video content in the future.
+Since the world is getting closer digitally and every second, a few consumers are entering the network, the video market in the global marketing graphs has risen dramatically, and many business pundits are keeping their stakes to bet on the growing demand for video content in the future.

 A Brief History of Video Content